 Building a test script

-By making it possible to continually check that your system is working the way it’s intended, a test script can pay massive dividends in ROI by increasing efficiency and ensuring a quality experience for real customers.
+By making it possible to continually check that your system is working the way it’s intended, a test script delivers significant ROI benefits:

 But developing a test script is not without its challenges.
 Test script authors must create tests that capture the full complexity of a system, or the part that they’re testing.
 They need to set instructions for the path a customer is most likely to take, as well as any unexpected or less common routes.

-Using a proven testing software platform that helps you easily build test scripts and test case libraries can ensure test consistency, accuracy, and standardization — the keys to comprehensive testing.
+Using a proven testing software platform that helps you easily build test scripts and test case libraries can validate test consistency, accuracy, and standardization, which are the keys to comprehensive testing.

 Test script applications